 Net Profit Margin

-Must be positive.
+It must be positive.
 This metric measures how much money is left after all expenses have been paid.
-If your net profit margin is negative, it means that your business is losing money, and you need to look at how it’s being spent.
+If your net profit margin is negative, your business is losing money, and you need to look at how it’s being spent.

 Indicates the amount of money put back into the business each month.
-If the gross margin is higher than zero, there’s a cash runway for growth and expansion.
+If the gross margin exceeds zero, there’s a cash runway for growth and expansion.

 Indicates the rate at which sales are growing relative to the time.
 A positive number is good.
-Of course, it’s better than zero, but you need more than just the numbers to determine how successful a business is doing.
+Of course, it’s better than zero, but you need more than just the numbers to determine a business’s success.

 Cost of Customer Acquisition